DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-You will study topics based around the themes of technological and social change, looking at the multicultural nature of Spanish-speaking countries.
+You will study topics based on the themes of technological and social change, looking at the multicultural nature of Spanish-speaking countries.
 Within this, you will study highlights of Hispanic artistic culture, including regional identity and heritage, and will learn about contemporary political aspects of the Spanish-speaking world.

 You will explore current issues in Spanish-speaking society, including multiculturalism.
 Throughout your studies, you will learn the language in the context of the Hispanic countries and the issues and influences which have shaped them.
 You will study texts and film and will have the opportunity to carry out independent research on an area of your choice, to be presented in the speaking exam.

-Course Specific Entry Requirement: Grade 6 in Spanish.
+At least five GCSEs at Grade 4 or above all from the core subjects including Grade 6 in Spanish.
 If you have not completed GCSE Spanish but have an equivalent or higher command of the language, you may be eligible to enrol on this course.

 The course includes a variety of activities and assignments aimed at developing useful specific and transferable skills that will prepare students for the A-level exam as well as university and the world of work.
 These include understanding spoken and written Spanish, communicating orally and in writing on the topics covered, conducting independent research in Spanish, collecting and summarising information, oral presentations, discussions, translating from Spanish into English and from English into Spanish, and writing analytical-critical essays.

 Regular grammar and vocabulary work, alongside helpful study and learning strategies, will underpin these skills.
 There will also be plenty of test practice geared to train students for the final examination.
-The students are expected to read aloud on the topics from texts in Spanish 20 minutes daily in order to gain fluency, grammar, vocabulary, idiomatic expression and content knowledge.
-Weekly investigation tasks are aimed at expanding topic knowledge, develop research and summary skills and are evaluated through oral presentations.
+The students are expected to read aloud on the topics from texts in Spanish for 20 minutes daily in order to gain fluency, grammar, vocabulary, idiomatic expression and content knowledge.
+Weekly investigation tasks are aimed at expanding topic knowledge, developing research and summary skills and are evaluated through oral presentations.